 Skip to main content

-Your access keys still protect all API endpoints.
-Relay only handles transport; authentication is unchanged.
+Your access keys still protect everything.
+Public Links only handles transport; authentication is unchanged.

-1. Enable a tunnel for an agent in the Management window (⌘⇧M) → ServerRelays
+1. You enable a public link for an agent in the Management window (⌘⇧M) → ServerRelays

-2. Osaurus authenticates with the relay service using the agent's EIP-191 signature
+2. Osaurus authenticates with the relay service using the agent's signature

 3. The agent gets a public URL: https://<address>.agent.osaurus.ai

-4. Incoming requests are forwarded to your local server over the WebSocket tunnel
+4. Incoming requests are forwarded to your local server over a WebSocket tunnel

 5. Your access keys still protect all API endpoints